Fair Document Valuation in LLM Summaries via Shapley Values: Solution Concept: Shapley Value for Document Valuation

-See Web Appendix $\S$\ref{appssec:proof_3} for the proof. $\mathcal{A}$ can denote any approximation algorithm.
-In the following corollary, we show an instantiation of Theorem \ref{thm:cluster_shap_general} for the popular Monte Carlo approximation algorithm.
+See Web Appendix~\S\ref{appssec:proof_3} for the proof.
+Theorem~\ref{thm:cluster_shap_general} separates the two forces that govern approximation quality.
+The first term, $b_i(\mathcal G,q)$, is the deterministic error induced by clustering, meta-document construction, and equal within-cluster allocation; it is zero for the singleton partition and can be evaluated empirically on validation queries for which exact Shapley values are computed.
+The second term is the cluster-level numerical approximation error, divided by the size of the cluster that receives the estimated cluster value.
+If the cluster-level procedure is exact Shapley, then $\delta_{\mathcal M}(q)=0$, and the error is entirely the fixed-partition coarsening bias.
+Aggregate $\ell_\infty$ and mean-$\ell_1$ (MAE) versions of the bound are recorded in the proof in Web Appendix~\S\ref{appssec:proof_3}.
+If the partition is refined to singleton documents and Step 2 is exact, then $b_i(\mathcal G,q)=0$ for all $i$ and Cluster Shapley recovers exact document-level Shapley values.

+The clustering diameter $\epsilon$ affects Theorem~\ref{thm:cluster_shap_general} through the deterministic bias $b_i(\mathcal G,q)$: smaller $\epsilon$ produces finer partitions that typically reduce coarsening bias but increase $m$ and therefore the cost of the cluster-level procedure.
+Web Appendix~\S\ref{appssec:lipschitz_specialization} gives one interpretable specialization under the Lipschitz condition validated in Web Appendix~\S\ref{appssec:assumption}: in that case, $b_i(\mathcal G,q)$ is bounded by a within-cluster dispersion term and a meta-document aggregation term.
+We keep this specialization in the appendix because the oracle bound above is more general and does not rely on smoothness in the embedding space.

+\textbf{Computational Complexity.} We now analyze the computational complexity of Algorithm~\ref{alg:cluster shap}.
+The clustering step requires computing embeddings and pairwise distances for $n=|S_q|$ documents.
+Generating embeddings scales linearly in $n$, while computing the pairwise distance matrix costs $O(n^2)$ in the worst case.
+The adaptive DBSCAN procedure used in Step 1 is also polynomial and is dominated by the distance-matrix computation in our setting.
+Thus, the clustering phase is $O(n^2)$, which is modest relative to exhaustive Shapley computation.

+The remaining cost is the cluster-level procedure $\mathcal M$.
+If $\mathcal M$ computes exact Shapley values over the $m$ clusters, it evaluates $2^m-1$ non-empty cluster subsets and has complexity $O(2^m)$.
+The resulting exact-cluster implementation therefore has complexity $O(n^2+2^m)$, reducing the exponential problem size from $n$ documents to $m$ clusters.
+Cluster Shapley does not eliminate the combinatorial nature of exact Shapley computation; rather, it exploits semantic redundancy to reduce the number of effective players.

+\textbf{Monte Carlo Instantiation.} When $m$ remains large, Algorithm~\ref{alg:cluster shap} can use an approximation algorithm for $\mathcal M$.
+Theorem~\ref{thm:cluster_shap_general} applies directly to any cluster-level procedure with a known error bound and computational cost.
+The following corollary instantiates the result for Monte Carlo Shapley.

-\begin{corollary}[Monte Carlo Cluster Shapley Error and Complexity] Suppose $\mathcal{A}$ is the Monte Carlo approximation algorithm with $N$ random permutations.
-Under Assumption~\ref{assump:lipschitz} and bounded marginal contributions $V_{\max}$, for any document $i \in G_k$ with probability $1-\eta$, we have:
+\begin{corollary}[Monte Carlo Cluster Shapley Error and Complexity] Suppose $\mathcal M$ estimates cluster-level Shapley values by averaging marginal contributions over $N$ random permutations, and suppose each cluster-level marginal contribution has range at most $V_{\max}$.
+Then, for every document $i\in S_q$, with probability at least $1-\eta$,